Ameeki/Ameek/index.md

 ![Me](Ameeki.github.io/Ameek.JPG)

-# Ameek Kaur Bindra
+# Hello, I'm Ameek 👋🏽

-## Welcome to my Personal Site
+## 👩🏽‍💻 Welcome to my Personal Site

-My name is Ameek Bindra and I am an undergraduate at the University of California, Berkeley studying Data Science and Molecular & Cell Biology with a concentration in Neuroscience.
-I am on a pre-medical track with an interest in computational biology, public health and data visualizations.
+I am an undergraduate student at the University of California, Berkeley 🏴󠁵󠁳󠁣󠁡󠁿studying Data Science 🔢 and Human Biology 🔬 with a concentration in Neuroscience.
+I am on a pre-medical track 🩺 with an interest in computational biology, public health and data visualizations.

-### Contact Me
+### Contact Me ☎️
 ameekbindra[at]berk/eley[dot]edu
++1 (609) 865-5870